wedesoft/hornetseye-doc/docs/Applications.md

 ![EAN-13 Barcode reader](images/barcode.png)

 The example below is a barcode reader for reading EAN-13 (and UPC) barcodes.
 Reading of the barcode is restricted to a single line of the camera image.
 However the application can read barcodes forwards as well as backwards.
+The detected numbers are displayed using RMagick.

     require 'rubygems'
     require 'hornetseye_v4l2'